Jeroen Kampschreur: Career

 Kampschreur trains at the National Sports Centre Papendal in Arnhem, Netherlands.
 He has sessions twice a day, five days a week.

 2018 Winter Paralympics

 Kampschreur participated in the 2018 Winter Paralympics where he won a gold medal in the men's super combined.
-This achievement made him the first Dutch athlete to win a medal in Para-Alpine skiing at the Paralympics.
+This achievement made him the first Dutch athlete to win a medal in Para alpine skiing at the Paralympics.
 He was chosen to be the flag bearer during the closing ceremony.

 2022 Winter Paralympics

 He represented the Netherlands at the 2022 Winter Paralympics in Beijing, China.
 He won the silver medal in the men's super combined sitting event.

-Outside sport
+2026 Winter Paralympics

-Kampschreur has served as an ambassador for the Johan Cruyff Foundation in the Netherlands.
+Kampschreur was selected as one of the Netherlands' flag bearers for the opening ceremony of the 2026 Winter Paralympics.
+He won his second career Paralympic gold medal on 9 March 2026, winning the men's Super-G sitting event in a time of 1:13.08.
+One day later, he secured another gold, winning the men's super combined sitting in a total time of 1:56.33.
+With this victory, Kampschreur surpassed former Para snowboarder Bibian Mentel as the most successful Dutch Winter Paralympian in history.
+On 15 March, Kampschreur took his third gold of the 2026 Games, winning the men's slalom sitting in a total time of 1:29.72 after establishing a dominant lead in the first run.
+Kampschreur and Para snowboarder Lisa Bunschoten were selected as the Dutch flag bearers for the closing ceremony.